deuxfleurs-org/garage/doc/book/src/reference_manual/s3_compatibility.md

 - putting and getting objects in buckets
 - multipart uploads
 - listing objects
-- access control on a per-key-per-bucket basis
+- access control on a per-access-key-per-bucket basis
+- CORS headers on web endpoint

 Not implemented: